Todd Lemke, Publisher

 & OmahaHome Contributing Editor

 Sandy joined the Omaha Magazine team in 2011.
-In September, she added the title ‘Contributing Editor of OmahaHome magazine.’
+Recently, she added the title ‘Contributing Editor of OmahaHome magazine.’
 Having worked in the home industry and marketing/advertising for the last 15 years, her new position seemed a natural fit.
 “I have a passion for OmahaHome, and have been told my whole life I missed my calling and should have been an interior designer,” Matson explains.
 “I love helping friends and family with their homes, and enjoy painting and unique home projects of all sorts.”
 The Iowa native has three children—Steph, Jake and Mady.
 She enjoys going to estate sales and antique stores, and sharing wine with good friends at favorite spots like Johnny’s Steakhouse, Brix, and the Old Market.
 “Most nights, though, you can find me at home watching a good movie under a comfy throw,” Matson confides.

 Gil is a New Jersey native, who moved to Omaha in 1984 when he worked as a hotel manager with Marriott.
 Since then, he’s held positions as director of a Missouri riverboat, marketing director for the Omaha Symphony, and his current position at Omaha Magazine.
 Outside of his sales responsibilities, he's always looking for new and exciting business ventures.
 Gil is Omaha Magazine’s “man about town,” and is often seen at Omaha events and hotspots, promoting Omaha fun.
 When not working, he can often be found at Havana Garage, Mahogany Steakhouse, Pitch, and Sullivan’s for live jazz on Thursdays.
 He also enjoys golf, his Vespa, and driving his 1979 MGB…when it’s running, of course.

 Alicia has worked at Omaha Magazine for 11 years as Gil Cohen’s assistant.
 She is currently the senior sales coordinator, helping Gil with customer service, ad work, and sales.
 Collaborating at edit meetings over ideas are her favorite Omaha Magazine days.
 She also enjoys collaborating on house projects with her husband, Trevor.
 Currently, she is the president-elect of the Duchesne Academy Alumnae Board and an active volunteer at Loveland Elementary.
 She enjoys researching her family tree, and has even received a certificate from Boston University in genealogical research.
-All of this happens while she is fielding an array of constant questions from her amazing eight-year-old, Logan.
+All of this happens while she is fielding an array of constant questions from her amazing son, Logan.

 Gwen Lemke, Senior Sales Executive